bigcommerce/dev-docs/docs/api-docs/tax/tax-properties.md

 <!-- theme:info -->
 > #### Note:
-> Product tax properties are sent to the tax provider via the Tax Provider API.
-To see this in action, see [Estimate Taxes](...).
+> Product tax properties are sent when BigCommerce makes a request to a provider for taxes estimations, tax quote commits, and tax quote adjustments.
+For more info, see the [Tax Provider API](/api-reference/providers/tax-provider-api).

 ### Get product tax properties